-Mike is a lawyer who advises financial institutions and businesses on their anti-money laundering (AML) obligations under the Bank Secrecy Act (BSA), as well as other compliance requirements, with a particular focus on issues involving cannabis, cryptocurrency and anti-corruption.
+Mike also serves as Co-Leader of the firm's Anti-Money Laundering (AML) Team.
+He advises financial institutions and businesses on their AML obligations under the Bank Secrecy Act (BSA), as well as other compliance requirements, with a particular focus on issues involving DOJ corporate enforcement policy, cryptocurrency, cannabis, and anti-corruption.
 Mike has authored several articles and spoken on several panels regarding these topics.
 Mike also is a regular contributor to Money Laundering Watch, Ballard Spahr's blog devoted to criminal and regulatory money laundering issues.

-As a member of the U.S. Attorney’s Office for the Eastern District of New York for nearly eight years, Mike served as deputy chief of the International Narcotics & Money Laundering section and as senior trial counsel for the Business and Securities Fraud section.
+As a member of the U.S. Attorney’s Office for the Eastern District of New York for nearly eight years, Mike served as deputy chief of the International Narcotics & Money Laundering section and as senior trial counsel for the Business & Securities Fraud section.
 Mike was a member of the trial team that prosecuted Joaquín “El Chapo” Guzmán Loera—the leader of the Sinaloa Cartel, the world’s largest drug cartel.
-For his work on that case, in 2019, he received the Attorney General’s David Margolis Award for Exceptional Service, the Department of Justice’s highest honor.
-He also led the investigation and prosecution of Genaro García Luna, a former Mexican cabinet official, who allegedly protected the Sinaloa Cartel in exchange for bribes.
+For his work on that case, in 2019, he received the Attorney General’s David Margolis Award for Exceptional Service, the DOJ’s highest honor.
+He also led the investigation of Genaro García Luna, a former Mexican cabinet official, who was convicted of protecting the Sinaloa Cartel in exchange for bribes.

 Experience

-- Representation of large financial institution in response to SEC subpoena.
+• Representation of large financial institution in internal investigation related to alleged compliance program deficiencies.

 Representative Matters at U.S. Attorney's Office